Chapter 10 - Hazardous Materials, Hazardous Waste, and Contamination

 - Dry Cleaning Facilities

-- Industrial Property (>20 years of use or with apparent poor best management practices)
+- Industrial Property (with greater than 20 years of use and/or with apparent poor materials management practices)

 - Junk Yards